The Water 2.0 Project

 How Will Installation Work?

 Throughout 2021, VEPO will be visiting customers’ homes or businesses to install a meter interface unit.
 This unit will be attached most commonly to the existing meter reading device or touchpad on the outside of a building.
 The meter interface unit will transmit monthly water usage data to the utility for billing purposes, in a similar process to the one that has been in use by the Electric Utility for almost a decade.

-For most installations, access will not be needed inside a home or business.
+For most installations, VEPO installers will not need access inside a home or business.
+Installers will arrive in a vehicle clearly marked as a City of Naperville contractor; however, the vehicle may have license plates from outside of Illinois.
 In limited instances, access will be needed indoors; in those cases, Naperville utility workers will complete the installation.
-Installers will wear the proper personal protective equipment and follow all COVID-19 precautions in place at the time of their visit.
+Installers from both VEPO and the City will carry ID badges, wear the proper personal protective equipment and follow all COVID-19 precautions in place at the time of their visit.